ashwanthkumar/gocd-build-github-pull-requests/README.md

 - Add support for [Github's commit status](https://developer.github.com/v3/repos/statuses/) API to push build status to Github.
 May be a separate task/notification plugin?

 ## FAQs

+### Pull Request isn't being built
+We periodically poll for new PRs on the given repository.
+We build a pull request when it's first opened and when commits are added to the pull request throughout its lifetime.
+Rather than test the commits from the branches the pull request is sent from, we test the merge between the origin and the upstream branch.